Sandeza/tiktok_seller_chat_freshchat_integration_documentation/docs/app-install.md

 #### Step 4: Copy the  credientals.

-From the "Admin Settings" page, navigate to your login logo, which is in the top right corner and select the "Settings" option.
-In that settings page select the "Api Settings" tab and copy only the credientals which is under the "API DETAILS FOR CHAT" heading.
+Click the link phrase "Find my Freshchat Domain and API Key", which will redirect you to your API settings page.Copy your Freshchat related credientals i.e. under the heading "API details for chat".
+Copy both "Your chat URL" and "Your API Key".

 <img src="./freshchat_app_install_images/4-api_settings_page.png" alt="api_settings_page">